neurodata/fsl_1604/README.md

-# fsl_1604
+# mrilab
-A repository containing the dockerfile for FSL on Ubuntu 16.04.
+A repository containing the dockerfile for a docker container running FSL, AFNI, FlashX, ndmg, and fngs on Ubuntu 16.04.